-General Plan Policy Consistency Statement Improvements have been recommended at the study area intersections to maintain City standards for safe and efficient traffic operations.
-Additionally, future development would be required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies in conjunction with a detailed review of site access.
-Therefore, the Project would be consistent with Goals M-1, M-3, M-5 and Policies M-1.1, M-1.6, M-2.5, M-3.1, M-3.2, M-3.3, M-3.4, M-3.5, M-5.2, M-5.3, M-5.4.
-Goal M-5: A circulation system that supports existing, approved, and planned land uses throughout the City, while maintaining a desired level of service.
+General Plan Policy Consistency Statement

+Improvements have been recommended at the

+study area intersections to maintain City

+standards for safe and efficient traffic

+operations.
+Additionally, future development

+would be required to prepare a traffic

+memorandum that meets the City's most recent

+standards which will provide a review of

+potential intersection operational deficiencies

+in conjunction with a detailed review of site

+access.
+Therefore, the Project would be

+consistent with Goals M-1, M-3, M-5 and

+Policies M-1.1, M-1.6, M-2.5, M-3.1, M-3.2, M-

+3.3, M-3.4, M-3.5, M-5.2, M-5.3, M-5.4.

+Goal M-5: A circulation system that support s existing, approved, and planned land uses

+throughout the City, while maintaining a desired l level of service.

 Policy M-5.2: Maintain a citywide level of Consistent.
-A Traffic Impact Analysis was service (LOS) not to exceed LOS "D" for prepared for the proposed Project to evaluate intersections during the peak hours. potential traffic-related deficiencies resulting from the revised General Plan land use development assumptions (Appendix E).
-Improvements have been recommended at the study area intersections to maintain City standards for safe and efficient traffic operations.
-Additionally, future development would be required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies in conjunction with a detailed review of site access.
-Therefore, the Project would be consistent with Goals M-1, M-3, M-5 and Policies M-1.1, M-1.6, M-2.5, M-3.1, M-3.2, M-3.3, M-3.4, M-3.5, M-5.2, M-5.3, M-5.4.
-Policy M-5.3: Maintain a citywide level of Consistent.
-A Traffic Impact Analysis was service (LOS) for roadway segments not to prepared for the proposed Project to evaluate exceed LOS "D" for daily traffic. potential traffic-related deficiencies resulting from the revised General Plan land use development assumptions (Appendix E).
-Improvements have been recommended at the study area intersections to maintain City standards for safe and efficient traffic operations.
-Additionally, future development would be required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies
+A Traffic Impact Analysis was

+service (LOS) not to exceed LOS "D" for prepared for the proposed Project to evaluate

+intersections during the peak hours. the potential traffic-related deficiencies

+resulting from the revised General Plan land use

+development assumptions (Appendix E).

+Improvements have been recommended at the

+study area intersections to maintain City

+standards for safe and efficient traffic

+operations.
+Additionally, future development

+would be required to prepare a trainic

+standards which will provide a roviou of

+notantial intersection operational deficiencies

+in conjunction with a detailed review of site

+access Therefore the Project would be

+consistent with Goals M-1 M-3 M-5 and

+Policies M-1 1 M-1 6 M-2 5 M-3 1 M-3 2 M-

+3.3.
+M-3.4.
+M-3.5.
+M-5.2.
+M-5.3.
+M-5.4.

+Policy M-5.3: Maintain a citywide level of Consistent .
+A Traffic Impact Analysis was

+service (LOS) for roadway segments not to prepared for the proposed Project to evaluate

+exceed LOS "D" for daily traffic. the potential traffic-related deficiencies

+resulting from the revised General Plan land use

+development assumptions (Appendix E).

+Improvements have been recommended at the

+study area intersections to maintain City

+standards for safe and efficient traffic

+operations.
+Additionally, future development

+would be required to prepare a traffic

+memorandum that meets the City's most recent

+standards which will provide a review of

+potential intersection operational deficiencies